owncloud-archive/documentation/admin_manual/enterprise_external_storage/windows-network-drive_configuration.rst

 Enable the Windows Network Drive app on your ownCloud Apps page.
 Then there are a few dependencies to install.

-You must install ``php-smbclient``.
+You must install ``php-smbclient`` version 0.8.0+.
 This should be included in most Linux distributions.
 See `eduardok/libsmbclient-php <https://github.com/eduardok/libsmbclient-php>`_ if your distribution does not include it; this provides source archives and instructions how to install binary packages.

 You also need the Samba client installed on your Linux system.
 This is included in all Linux distributions; on Debian, Ubuntu, and other Debian derivatives this